cNikolaou/scaf/docs/src/content/docs/getstarted/setup.md

 description: How to setup and configure Scaf
 ---

-After installing Scaf, you can create a structure for your project with:
+After installing Scaf, you can scaffold a project with:

 ```
 npx scaf
 ```

-This will create the following structure on the current directory:
+This will create a sample project with the following structure on the current directory:

 ```
 .